osgeonl/tv.osgeo.nl/content/redactie.md

 that the StreamYard webapp has access to your computer's audio (mic + output) and video.
 Within StreamYard you can still choose which A/V devices to use and test them.

-Basically we all connect to the same StreamYard web-page, the "broadcast studio"
-at StreamYard.com via a unique weblink (see "Links" below).
+Basically we all connect to the same StreamYard web-page, the "broadcast studio" at StreamYard.com via a unique weblink (see "Links" below).
-Each episode will
-have a unique StreamYard link for the show's participants only.
+Each episode will have a unique StreamYard link for the show's participants only.
-This link will be published in our Telegram group and sent to all guests in the show.
-It is not to be shared, though the nice aspect of StreamYard is that one always enters "Backstage", so unlike many of the teleconferencing tools there is no chance of an "intruder" within the lice show.
+This link will be published in our Telegram group and is sent to all guests in the show.
+It is not to be shared, though the nice aspect of StreamYard is that one always enters "Backstage" first.
+The director (called "Host" in StreamYard.
+Dutch: "regisseur") determines who will be "on stage".
+Just like a real TV show!
+Thus unlike many of the teleconferencing tools there is no chance of an "intruder" within the live show.

-Each show-participant basically streams (from our browsers) to the "broadcast studio".
+Each participant in the show (and live on stage) basically streams (from our browsers) to the "broadcast studio".
 StreamYard makes the composite video and will stream live to [Twitch](https://twitch.tv/osgeonl) and [YouTube](https://www.youtube.com/channel/UCvSAN6ur4RoGUqxtvmgsb8g) but only during broadcast timeframe.
 Not e.g. while preparing.